hjr3/hjr3.github.io/_posts/2015-08-03-creating-a-php-extension-to-rust.md

 ## Before Getting Started

+note: I created a [docker container][docker container] that will set environment up.

 You are going to need a development version of PHP.
 You can test if you have it by running:

 ```